DanEdens/DansHammerSpoon/README.md

 ## Recent Updates

 - **Added Cursor with GitHub Desktop Integration**: Open projects in both Cursor IDE and GitHub Desktop simultaneously with hyper+g, ensuring final focus on Cursor while also updating GitHub Desktop with the selected project path.
+- **Fixed HyperLogger Duplicate Messages**: Eliminated duplicate log entries in the console by preventing the custom logger from sending messages to both the standard logger and the styled console output.

 ## Contributing